easymorph/server-cmd/README.md

 ### Tasks Related
 #### Start the task
-This command will wait until task is done.
+This command will start specified task and wait until it is done.

-To start the task you need to know task space name and task ID.
+To start the task you need to know space name and the task ID.
-Make sure to check the task execution log at server to determine task execution status.
+Make sure to check the task execution server log to determine task execution info.
 ```
 ems-cmd run http://192.168.100.200:6330 -space Default -taskID 59b824f0-4b81-453f-b9e0-1c58b97c9fb9
 ```